igorrcosta/alfie/README.md

 Many of these steps require external programs, such as BLAST or CLUSTALW.
 To reduce the complexity of the steps the whole pipeline can be run automatically using the afie.py script.

 Using as input a single query genome and its associated GTF file, alfie finds all anonymous regions distant from genomic features (>200kb distance, by default) to avoid the effect of genetic linkage.
+Alternatively, it can also use a list conserved elements coordinates to search for flanking loci.
+We included the coordinates for 512 vertebrate anchored elements in the human genome <sup>[1](#myfootnote1)</sup>.
 After the initial anonymous regions have been found, they are split in small pieces (default 1kb).
 Each piece is searched against subject and query genomes to filter duplications and find orthologous regions in all genomes.

 Alfie performs an exhaustive search, i. e., it finds every possible anonymous regions for the specified parameters in the genomes analyzed.
 Using default parameters and closelly related vertebrate genomes, alfie will usually find 100-1000 anonymous loci.
 Each ortholog group of anonymous region is written in NEXUS, PHYLIP, ALN and FASTA formats.
 Alfie will also concatenatenate all the alignments into a large file for phylogenomic analysis.
 The package comes with support for running phylogenomics and population genetics software.

+<a name="myfootnote1">1</a>: 512 vertebrate AE coordinates source:
+Lemmon AR, Emme SA, Lemmon EM.
+2012.
+Anchored hybrid enrichment for massively high-throughput phylogenomics.
+Syst Biol 61: 727–744.

 ###<a name="1.3"></a>1.3.
 What to use alfie for?